Helsinki cathedral |

 Stay overnight in Hamburg.

-The Hotel Reichshof Hamburg is the top choice here, just across the road 100m from the station's Kirchenallee exit, with art deco-based design and great reviews.
+The Hotel Reichshof Hamburg is top choice here, just across the road 100m from the station's Kirchenallee exit, with art deco-based design and great reviews.
 Other hotels near Hamburg Hbf with good or great reviews include (starting with the cheapest) the Hotel Continental Novum, Hotel Furst Bismarck, Hotel Europaischer Hof, Hotel Atlantic Kempinski.
 If you're on a budget, cheap private rooms in the A&O Hotel near Hamburg Hbf can be booked at www.hostelworld.com.

 -

-Leave Hamburg Hbf at 08:55 by EuroCity train arriving Copenhagen 13:34, then leave Copenhagen at 14:19 by X2000 train arriving Stockholm Central 19:37.
+Leave Hamburg Hbf at 08:50 arriving Copenhagen 13:34.
+Leave Copenhagen at 14:19, arriving Stockholm Central 19:37.

 -